 Consider where your pet will live.
 Even if it lives indoors, you will need to be sure that when outside, your pet is safe.
 Animals need protection from extreme heat and cold, direct sunlight, high humidity, strong rain, wind, snow, and ice.
 Do you have a fence, and if so, what is the height?
 A fence can help to keep your pet within the safety of your home.
 Also, be certain that proper ID tags are on your pet.

 Veterinary care is as important to your pet as medical care is to you.
 So much can be done to help your pet live the highest quality of life possible.
 Please have your pet spayed or neutered, and help them live longer by getting vaccinations - such as for rabies.
+Visit MaxFund Wellness Center for more information on a veterinary care plan suitable for your pet.

 Physical exercise is important to the health and well being of animals.
 While your pets may explore your backyard, they may still need the encouragement of a guided walk.
 Because each animal has different medical factors, ask your veterinary about the appropriate length of walk for your pet.
 Play time can help to stimulate the mind of your cat or dog, and assists in developing a loving bond between you and your pet.